 The Court considers that, although resolution 1514 (XV) is formally a recommendation, it has a declaratory character with regard to the right to self-determination as a customary norm, in view of its content and the conditions of its adoption.
 The resolution was adopted by 89 votes with 9 abstentions.
 None of the States participating in the vote contested the existence of the right of peoples to self- determination.

-So, even though the resolution was not considered to have legal force by the General Assembly when it was passed, the World Court could state that it had obtained the status of a “customary norm” and was therefore enforceable.
+So, even though the resolution was not considered to have legal force by the General Assembly when it passed in 1968, the World Court in 2019 the could state that the resolution had obtained the status of a “customary norm” and was therefore enforceable.
 Enforceable by whom, you ask?
 Well, the General Assembly, of course (page 48).

 What happens if the U.K. ignores the advisory decision?